justusthane/justusthane.github.io/garden/self-watering-planters/index.md

 For each planter you'll need:
 - A 5 gallon bucket
 - Some sort of smaller container(s) to go inside it, totalling around two gallons.
-I used [these](IMG_8142.jpeg) perferated two gallon buckets that I found at a garden centre, but almost anything will work: two liter pop bottles, several beer cans, etc. If they're solid, drill a bunch of holes in them.
+I used [these](IMG_8142.jpeg) perforated two gallon buckets that I found at a garden centre, but almost anything will work: two liter pop bottles, several beer cans, etc. If they're solid, drill a bunch of holes in them.
 - 16" or so of 1-2" PVC (optional, but recommended)
 - A drill or some other way to make holes roughly 5/16" or so